Martin Lambie-Nairn: Personal life and death

-Lambie-Nairn passed away on 25 December 2020 at the age of 75.
+Lambie-Nairn died on 25 December 2020 at the age of 75.
 His death was mentioned during a junction on Channel 4 alongside an original channel ident which Lambie-Nairn oversaw the development of in the 1980s.

 He was survived by his wife Cordelia (née Summers) whom he married in 1970.

 Awards

 Lambie-Nairn was an RDI (Royal Designer for Industry), Fellow of the Royal Television Society, and an ex-president of D&AD.
 He received the D&AD President's Award, Prince Philip Design Prize, Promax Lifetime Achievement Award and Promax Hall of Fame (USA).
 He also received a Gold D&AD for his work for Channel 4, multiple Silver D&ADs, a BAFTA for his work for BBC2 and multiple Promax Awards.

 Lambie-Nairn held an honorary doctorate of Arts from the University of Lincoln, and was a visiting professor at the Faculty of Art, Architecture and Design.
 He also held an honorary doctorate of Arts from the University of Northampton.